firebase/functions-samples/text-moderation/README.md

 ## Security Rules

 The following security rules ensures users cannot read a message before it has been sanitized.
-The function adds a `sanitize` attribute (boolean) to the messages once they have been moderated.
+The function adds a `sanitized` attribute (boolean) to the messages once they have been moderated.
-Also we make sure that users can only create a message and not edit them.
+Also we make sure that users can only create a message and not edit them again after moderation.
 We also make sure they cannot set the sanitized flag already.

 ```
 {